dmussie/movie-sagas-project/README.md

 I needed to implement redux-sagas to handle how data was being passed between client-side components and to facilitate communication with the server and database.
 I had reducers temporarily hold relevant movie data that gets appended to the DOM.
 I had saga functions handle communication with the server with instructions to the database to either pull, edit or add movie data.

-To see the fully functional site, please visit: (heroku site)
+To see the fully functional site, please visit: (https://git.heroku.com/movie-sagas-project.git)

 ## Screen Shot
 -[Home Page](public/images/HomePage.jpg)